A decade before this

 eloped with that 'swimming pool Delilah.'
 Everyone in the car has

-a good laugh at son's expense.
+a good laugh at the son's expense.

 Merlin

-commands Cooper to take a particular turn off the main highway.
+demands Cooper to take a particular turn off the main highway.
 They

 come to a halt.
 Merlin yells, “It’s a dead-end!”
 The “Road